G4NSJ – GPO Gents Master Clock Number 36 MK6 pulse type

 Signal Transmission:

-The master clock generates electrical timing pulses at fixed intervals, commonly once per minute.
+The master clock generates electrical timing pulses at fixed intervals, commonly once per half minute.
 These pulses are transmitted via wired connections to all slave clocks in the system.
-The impulse operated a solenoid which mechanically moved the minute hand forward by one minute or half a minute, ensuring consistent synchronisation.
+The impulse operated a solenoid which mechanically moved the minute hand forward by half a minute, ensuring consistent synchronisation.

 The Slave Clock: